 One website that most startups hate to visit is The Startup Graveyard.
 There, you’ll encounter the ghosts of startup-past, including their different reasons for failure.
 Business-related reasons, marketing included, appear on this website more often than not.

 Well, it doesn’t matter what are the reasons, startup entrepreneurs are left to educate themselves as much as possible, and learn from the mistakes of others.
-Best ones master this skill.
+The best ones master this skill.

-It took me hundreds of meetings with startup founders and marketers to identify the specific behavioural patterns that led to their success, and by not means I mean IPO or acquisition.
-Success can be seen as advanced fund resizing rounds that were successful, positive business trends, indications for market fit and alike.
+It took me hundreds of meetings with startup founders and marketers to be aware of specific behavioral patterns that led to success, and by no means do I mean an IPO or acquisition.
+Success can be seen as advanced fund resizing rounds that were successful, positive business trends, a strong and appreciative team behind, indications for market fit, and alike.

-At first, I wasn’t sure if I was indeed facing actual ‘sins.’
-If I do see actual patterns… Then, I wasn’t sure which sins were the riskiest (that is, the worst).
+I started thinking about ‘sins’ that I saw.
 At some point, I even started to wonder if at least some of the (what I believe to be) bad mistakes I had witnessed (and sometimes had to struggle with) weren’t inevitable… We’re only human, after all, and some lessons need to be learned the hard way.

-But eventually, I recognized that there are quite a few entrepreneurs that are not only bright but also extremely adaptive (seriously, that makes me jealous), respond well to criticism, are honest with themselves in confronting their own faults (jealous more), and more.
-I figured this could be learned (hope for us all the rest…), so I was encouraged to share what I’ve seen.
+But eventually, I recognized that there are quite a few entrepreneurs that are not only bright but also extremely adaptive, respond well to criticism, are honest with themselves in confronting their own faults (I am jealous), and more.
+I figured this could be learned (hope for us all the rest…), so I decided to share some sins, hoping this would help us all.

 So, without further ado, here are my 7 seed-to-round-B startup marketing sins: